microsoft/api-guidelines/Guidelines.md

 3. Succeeded.
 Terminal State.
 4. Failed.
 Terminal State.

 Services MAY add additional states, such as "Cancelled" or "Partially Completed".
-Services that support cancellation MUST sufficiently describe their cancellation such that the state of the system can be accurately determined and any compensating actions may be run.
+Services that support cancellation MUST sufficiently describe their cancellation such that the state of the system can be accurately determined, and any compensating actions may be run.

 Services that support additional states should consider this list of canonical names and avoid creating new names if possible: Cancelling, Cancelled, Aborting, Aborted, Tombstone, Deleting, Deleted.